voegtlel/auth-manager-frontend/README.md

 </a>
 <img src="https://img.shields.io/github/license/voegtlel/auth-manager-frontend.svg" alt="License" />

-# Client for ldap admin
+# Client for user authentication and management

 This is the frontend for [auth-manager-backend](https://github.com/voegtlel/auth-manager-backend).